Promotic

 - The meters communicate by the M-BUS protocol over the special physical interface (36V) and therefore it is necessary to use the HW converter (see M-BUS HW converter).

-- The communication is done via Ethernet or via standard serial link (COM1, COM2 ...).
+- The communication is done for Ethernet (PROMOTIC application is client) or for serial link (COM1, COM2 ...).

-- When communicating via Ethernet the form of the transfered data is the same as for M-BUS for serial link.
+When communicating via Ethernet the form of the transferred data is the same as for M-BUS for serial link.
 The essential condition is that the M-BUS/Ethernet converter does no modifications to the transferred data.

-- The PROMOTIC application is the MASTER (it initiates the data transfer) from this communication point of view.
+- The PROMOTIC application is the Master (it means that it initiates the data transfer) from this communication point of view.

-- The driver is incorporated into the PROMOTIC system by means of the PmComm object.
-It is possible to add an PmComm object and then configure it properly, but it is recommended to use:
+- The driver is incorporated into the PROMOTIC system by means of the PmaComm object.

-- This driver supports the usage of both PmCommMsg and PmCommData objects.
-For common data transfers, it is easier to use the PmCommData object.
+The driver supports the usage of both PmaCommMsg and PmaCommGroup objects.
+For common case of the data transfer, it is better to use the PmaCommGroup object.

 The driver can be configured on very general level in the PROMOTIC application:

-- Address: Each meter can be addressed - In the PmCommData object, the meter address can be defined for each variable, in the PmCommMsg object, the address is defined on the Data-sent page in the "Address" variable.
+- Address: Each meter can be addressed.
+In the PmaCommGroup object, the meter address can be defined for each variable, in the PmaCommMsg object, the address is defined on the "Data-sent" tab in the Address variable.
 The addresses values are:

 - 0 to 250 = standard address of specific meter.

 - 254 = universal address.
-All meters receive the requests and all meters also reply.
-Relevant only if a single meter is connected.
+All meters receive the requests and all meters also response.
+It has sense only if a single meter is connected.

 - 255 = universal address.
 The requests are received by all meters, but no meter replies.
-Relevant only for e.g. "Common meter/Initialisation of Slave (of the meter)" message.
+It has sense for example for "Common meter/Initialisation of Slave (of the meter)" message.

 - More meter types on 1 line: On one serial line there can be connected more meter types, for example, meters Kamstrup, Landis, Danfoss, etc. can be "mixed".